 A Sport programme covering the core concepts will prepare students for studying Sport at Level 2.

 The course is designed for students with low-level GCSE grades (1-3) or limited qualification achievements.
 It is essential that you show a commitment to maintaining high standards of behaviour and attendance and to meeting deadlines.

 Candidates will be invited for an interview and screening test as part of the application process.
-You are welcome to attend the Sport Information Evenings held at the College throughout the year for further details.
+You are welcome to join the Sport Information Evenings held at the College throughout the year for further details.

-Students must be motivated to achieve English and Maths as this is the primary aim of this study programme.
+Students must be motivated to achieve English and Maths qualifications as this is the primary aim of this study programme.

 Financial assistance is available, depending on your circumstances.

 Derby College offer sport, health and leisure facilities for public use.
 This includes fitness centre, sports hall and outdoor pitch hire plus lots more.
 Located at Broomfield Hall, Johnson Building and Mackworth.